digiltd/oh-rtd-test/Insteon-PLM-Binding.md

 1. Copy the binding (e.g. `openhab.binding.insteonplm-<version>.jar` into the `openhab/addons` folder
 2. Edit the relevant section in the openhab configuration file (`openhab/configurations/openhab.cfg`).
-Note that while multiple modems are possible, the binding has never been tested for more than *one* modem!
+Note that while multiple modems and/or hubs can be configured, the binding has never been tested for more than *one* port!
 3. Add configuration information to the `.items` file (see below)
 4. Optional: configure for debug logging into a separate file (see trouble shooting section)